Texas (band): 2017–present: Jump on Board and Hi

-2020–present: BMG Records and Hi

 On 28 February 2020, the band announced on Twitter that its next album was called Hi, which was released on BMG on 28 May 2021.
 A single, also called "Hi", was released in December 2020 and reunited the band with the Wu-Tang Clan after 22 years.
 A video was released for the song with Small Axe actor Kadeem Ramsay, a promo video that also includes footage of Texas, RZA and Method Man performing "Say What You Want" at the BRIT Awards in 1998.

 In April 2021, the second single from Hi was released.
-Called "Mr Haze", the track sampled the melody from "Love's Unkind" (a Giorgio Moroder production which was a top-10 hit for Donna Summer in the late 1970s) and was performed on The One Show on BBC One.
+Called "Mr Haze", the track sampled the melody from "Love's Unkind" (which was a top-5 hit for Donna Summer in the late 1970s) and was performed on The One Show on BBC One.
 Hi is the tenth album released by Texas and includes collaborations with Richard Hawley and Altered Images' Clare Grogan, the latter duetting with Spiteri on the song "Look What You’ve Done".